-M.A.
-Counseling Program
+MA Counseling Program

 Featured Image

-Our CACREP-accredited counseling program prepares students to become professional counselors that offer ethical, culturally responsive, wellness oriented, trauma informed, and evidence based preventive and therapeutic mental health services to diverse individuals, couples, and families in a variety of settings.
+Our CACREP-accredited counseling program prepares students to become professional counselors who offer ethical, culturally responsive, wellness oriented, trauma informed, and evidence based preventive and therapeutic mental health services to diverse individuals, couples, and families in a variety of settings.

 SNHU Transfer Student Information